iip-ecosphere/platform/platform/documentation/BUILDING.md

   * To update/upgrade the model, call `mvn -P EasyGen -U generate-sources -Dunpack.force=true`
   * Some apps/platform components are built without Maven profiles, where then usually `mvn -U generate-sources -Dunpack.force=true` is the right call.
 Please consulte the respective `README.md` file

-As a side effect, also this command creates the application templates.
+As a side effect, also this command creates the application code templates.
+The generated code template contains helper scripts for Windows/Linux (`updateModel.bat`, `updateModel.sh`) that ease the update of the meta model.

 ## Platform